unisse-courses/node-mongoose-reference/README.md

   ![alt text](screens/postman-post-result.png "Postman successful result for adding an author")

-4. Repeat this for all the objects in [`data/authors.json`](data/authors.json) and [`data/genres.json`](data/genres.json) to populate the two collections.
+4. Repeat steps 2 & 3 for all the objects in [`data/authors.json`](data/authors.json) and [`data/genres.json`](data/genres.json) to populate the two collections.

 5. Start inserting books from [`data/books.json`](data/books.json).
 Read the inline comments in [`index.js`](index.js) to understand the entire process of inserting a book with references to the **author** and **genres**.

 ### GET "All" endpoints
-1. Set up the GET request on [Postman](https://www.postman.com/).
+1. On [Postman](https://www.postman.com/), set up the request to a **GET** request on using the dropdown select beside the text box for the request URL.
   ```
   URL: http://localhost:9090/authors
   ```
-  There's no request body or parameters since we're retrieving all the values in the collection.
+  Unlike the **`POST`** request earlier, there's no request body or parameters for this since we're retrieving all the values in the collection.
 Since there's no body, we don't need to set the request header too.

 2. Click **Send** and the result should show all the documents in the collection.